ferranminero/ferranminero/README.md

 - 👀 I’m interested in CODING and ART
 - 🌱 I’m currently learning VUE.JS
 - 💞️ I’m looking to collaborate on VIDEOGAMES
-- 📫 Reach me at ferran.minero@gmail.com
+- 📫 Reach me out at ferran.minero@gmail.com